Key points about the St Kitts citizenship by investment program

 |Children||+$10,000||Under 25, fully financially dependent on the main investor|

 |Parents||+$10,000||Over 55, fully financially dependent on main investor|

-Applicants can also participate in the St. Kitts and Nevis citizenship program by investing in commercial real estate: an applicant can choose between investments lasting a minimum of either 5 or 7 years:
+Applicants can also participate in the St Kitts and Nevis citizenship program by investing in commercial real estate.

 The basic real estate investment amount is the same for single applicants and families.